-Coordination calls are initiated and conducted by the NHC at 0200, 0800, 1400, 2000 Coordinated Universal Time (UTC) for the 0300, 0900, 1500, and 2100 UTC advisories, respectively, on tropical cyclones with analysis or forecast points located within an area south of 20°N and west of 60°W, or anywhere west of 70°W (excluding the Caribbean Sea west of 75°W), and anywhere west of 65°W north of 38°N (See Figure 1).
-Coordination calls are also conducted before the first advisory of all tropical cyclones, before the issuance of special advisories, or upon request.
-NHC will inform WFOs, RFCs, ROCs, and Centers before the first coordination call for a system when the first advisory is expected to be issued, when a system moves into the geographic region outlined above where routine calls are conducted, and before the issuance of a special advisory.
+Advisory coordination calls for systems in the Atlantic basin are initiated and conducted by NHC at 0200, 0800, 1400, 2000 Coordinated Universal Time (UTC) for the 0300, 0900, 1500, and 2100 UTC advisories, respectively, on tropical cyclones with analysis or forecast points located within the area described in Figure 1.
+Advisory coordination calls are also conducted before the first advisory of all tropical cyclones in the Atlantic basin, before the issuance of special advisories or upon request from a call participant.
+NHC will inform WFOs, RFCs, ROCs, and other appropriate Centers before the first coordination call for a system when the first advisory is expected to be issued, when a system moves or is forecast to move into the geographic region outlined in Figure 1 and before the issuance of a special advisory.
 This notification will contain the information that users will need to join the coordination calls.